Orientation reversal

 1. Antanaclasis

-Antanaclasis is a phenomenon of repetition of a polysemous or homonymous term or expression.
-In its second occurrence, the term has a meaning and a direction different from that which it had in the first occurrence.
 In other words, the signifier S0 has the meanings Sa and Sb.
-In its first occurrence S0 has the meaning Sa with the orientation Oa and, in the second occurrence the meaning Sb with the orientation Ob.
+In its first occurrence S0 has the meaning Sa with the orientation Oa and, in its second occurrence the meaning Sb with the orientation Ob.

-The resumption of the signifier S0 must take place in the same discursive unit, whether a statement, a paragraph, a turn or pair of turns.
-It can be performed either by the same speaker in the same speech unit or by a second speaker in a second turn.
+The resumption of the signifier S0 must take place in the same discursive unit, be it a statement, a paragraph, a turn or a pair of turns.
+It can be performed either by the same speaker in the same discursive unit or by a second speaker in a second turn.

-Within the same-speaker intervention, the antanaclasis introduces an ambiguity, since the same word is used to designate different things.
-In a syllogism, the antanaclasis introduces in fact two terms under the cover of the same signifier S0, and thus produces a syllogism not of three but of four terms, that is, to a paralogism.
+Within the same-speaker intervention, the antanaclasis introduces ambiguity because the same word is used to denote different things.
+In a syllogism, the antanaclasis actually introduces two terms under the cover of the same signifier S0, and thus produces a syllogism not of three but of four terms, i.e, a paralogism.

-In interaction, the two meanings of the term are used in two consecutive turns of speech, the second invalidating the first.
-The antanaclasis is a kind of ironic echoing and aggressive retaliation.
-The word tolerance refers to a virtue; the French expression maison de tolérance, “house of tolerance”, refers to a legal, licensed… tolerated brothel:
+In interaction, the two meanings of the term are used in two successive turns of speech, the second of which invalidates the first.
+The antanaclasis is a kind of ironic echo and aggressive retaliation.
+The word tolerance refers to a virtue; the French expression maison de tolérance, “house of tolerance”, refers to a legal, licensed, tolerated brothel:

 S1: — A little tolerance please! (tolerance is a virtue)

-In French une foire refers to “a fair”, a commercial exhibition; or “a mess”, a state of general noise and confusion.
+In French une foire means “a fair”, a commercial exhibition; or “a mess”, a state of general noise and confusion.

-S1: — We could not book you a hotel, all are fully booked, there is a foire (“a fair”) downtown
+S1: — We could not book a hotel for you, all are fully booked, there is a fair in town

-S2: — It seems that it is often la foire downtown.
+S2: — It seems that there is often la foire in town.
 Fr. foire = “mess”

-The ideological policeman of collectivism can say almost the same to the opponent: “For those who come to protest against alienation, in our society we have lunatic asylums (F. asiles d’aliénés)”.
-(Thierry Maulnier, [The Meaning of Words], 1976[1])
+The ideological policeman of collectivism can say almost the same thing to the opponent: “For those who come to protest against alienation, in our society we have asylums for the insane.
+Thierry Maulnier, [The Meaning of Words], 1976[1])

-The antanaclasis reorientation differs from that operated by precisely.
-This adverb takes a statement oriented towards a given conclusion, grants the statement (accepts the information), and transforms it in order to make it back the opposite conclusion.
+The reorientation of antanaclasis differs from that of precisely.
+This adverb takes a statement that is oriented toward a given conclusion, grants the statement (accepts the information), and transforms it in order to make it back toward the opposite conclusion.
 In the preceding case, it could be “Well, precisely, the fair was announced a long time ago, you should have taken precautions.”
 The antanaclasis does not take the excuse seriously, it disorients the discourse.

 2. Antimetabole

-Like antanaclasis, the antimetabole is a language ploy used to dismantle the opponent’s speech.
-The discourse is resumed and restructured syntactically so as to make it lose its orientation, or even to give it an opposite orientation.
-Dupriez quotes the determined / determining permutation mechanisms, by which a discourse on “the life of words” can be ironically destroyed by the affirmation of a preference for “the words of life” (Dupriez 1984: 53-54 ):
+Like antanaclasis, the antimetabole is a linguistic trick used to dismantle the opponent’s speech.
+The discourse is taken up and syntactically restructured in order to make it lose its orientation, or even to give it an opposite orientation.
+Dupriez cites determined / determining permutation mechanisms « N0 + N1= N1 + N0 » by which a discourse on “the life of words” can be ironically destroyed by the affirmation of a preference for “the words of life” (Dupriez 1984: 53-54 ):

 We do not live in a time of change, we live in a change of time.

-These announcements effects (F. effets d’annonce) will quickly reduce to ineffective announcements (F. annonces sans effets)
+The effect of these announcements (F. effets d’annonce) are quickly reduced to ineffective announcements (F. annonces sans effets)

 S. Refutation; Prolepsis; Destruction; Converse.